-After 4 States, Centre plans to send teams to other states seeing Covid surge
+Centre plans to send high-level teams to states, UTs reporting rise in COVID-19 case

 New Delhi,Nov 20: The Central government is planning to send high-level teams to other states, along with Haryana, Rajasthan, Gujarat and Manipur to monitor the fight against coronavirus.